DavidMWeaver4/Davids_Workout_App/README.md

 - Docker

 > This project is not finished and is in active development

 ## Motivations
-Recently, I started focusing more on fitness and wanted a simple way to plan and track workouts.
-Most workout apps I tried required expensive monthly subscriptions to create your own workouts and were heavily focused on AI features that felt unnecessary for basic workout tracking.
+Recently, I started focusing more on my personal fitness and wanted a simple way to plan and track my workouts.
+Most workout apps I tried required expensive monthly subscriptions to create your own workout sessions.
+I personally do not like doing deadlifts and squats, but every premade session seemed to have these and I couldn't replace them with different exercises.
+Almost every app on the market currently is heavily focused on AI features like AI calorie detectors and AI generated workout plans.
+This increased subscription costs while not adding value for the type of workout app I was looking for.
+So I made my own.

-I decided to build my own workout app both as a personal tool and as a way to improve my software engineering skills.

 ## Getting Started
-In order to run this application you need:
+To run this application you need:
 - Docker (developed and tested with version 4.71.0)

 ## Quick Start